redhat-appstudio/managed-gitops/docs/debug.md

 ## Run PostgreSQL in Kubernetes

-* **Note**: When developing in your local development environment, it is usually easier to run Kubernetes on your local machine using `create-dev-env.sh`, as described above.
+* **Note**: When developing in your local development environment, it is usually easier to run PostgreSQL on your local machine using `create-dev-env.sh`, as described above.

 ### Deploy PostgreSQL